Superrehtard/old_diaspora_wiki/Home.md

 **HOWTO**

-[[Installing on Ubuntu LAMP]] - Using Apache as opposed to Thin webserver
+[[Installing on Ubuntu Apache]] - Using Apache as opposed to Thin webserver

 [[Installing on CentOS/Fedora]] - Compiling Ruby and Rubygems and getting mongodb and git from non-standard repositories.